LeraChelovek/system_analysis/README.md

 # system_analysis
-this is pet project for my CV
+this is laborotory work from my university where I created database for dormitory